acailic/software-interview-prep/topics/design-patterns.md

         Answer
     </summary>

 Structural design pattern that lets you split a giant class or a set of closely related classes into two separate hierarchies, abstraction and implementation, which can be developed independently of each other.
+Bridge pattern is designed to isolate a class's interface from its implementation so we can vary or substitute the implementation without changing the client code

 </details>